Productivity

 Video editing interface in progress

-If you choose to allow your team to work from home, a few workflow tools can help make the transition smoother.
+If you allow your team to work from home, a few workflow tools can help make the transition smoother.
 Some of these functions include:

 Communication is critical when working from home.
-Members can use various communication tools to stay in touch with team members, including email, instant messaging, video conferencing, and project management software.
+Members can use various communication tools, including email, instant messaging, video conferencing, and project management software, to stay in touch with team members.
+Ensuring clear and regular communication can help maintain team cohesion despite the physical distance.

-Time-tracking tools can help keep everyone on track and ensure that work is done.
-Many tools are available, including time-tracking software, time clocks, and online timesheets.
+Time-tracking tools, such as software, time clocks, and online timesheets, can help keep everyone on track and ensure that work is done.

-What’s worth exploring are Software-as-a-Service (SaaS) tools.
-Not only are they optimised for business use, but these platforms also allow for seamless workflow and collaboration from anywhere in the world.
+Software-as-a-service (SaaS) tools are worth exploring.
+These tools are optimised for business use and allow for seamless workflow and collaboration from anywhere in the world.

-If you decide to allow your team to work from home, be sure to set clear expectations and guidelines.
-For example, you may want to set specific days or times when everyone must be available to work, or you may want to require that work be done during business hours.
-Don’t be afraid to experiment with different work methods, to test productivity and efficiency.
-INTERLUNAR is here to help.
-If you’re ever in a rut regarding the decision to go remote, contact the team to explore customised solutions for your workforce.
+Set clear expectations and guidelines if you allow your team to work from home.
+For example, you may set specific days or times when everyone must be available to work, or you may want to require that work be done during business hours.
+Feel free to experiment with different work methods to test productivity and efficiency.
+And as always, INTERLUNAR is here to help.
+If you're ever in a rut regarding the decision to go remote, contact the team to explore customised solutions for your workforce.

 Back to Blog